roverway/roverway.github.com/source/about/index.markdown

 footer: true
 ---

-Roverway, a learner of many things.
+Roverway, a learner of many things, such as programming, english, psychology, reading, etc.

+He always work hard and believed that his life will become more and more happy.